Asymmetric GANs for Image-to-Image Translation: AsymmetricGAN

-where $z_y$ are the category labels of domain $y$, $D_s$ is the probability distribution over sources produced by discriminator~$D$.
-The target of $G^t$ is to generate an image $G^t(x,z_y)$ that is expected to be similar to the images from domain $Y$, while $D$ aims to distinguish the generated images $G^t(x,z_y)$ from the real ones $y$.

-\textit{Domain Classification Loss.} To perform multi-domain image translation with a single discriminator, previous works employ an auxiliary classifier~\cite{odena2016conditional,choi2017stargan} on the top of the discriminator, and impose the domain classification loss when updating both the generator and discriminator.
-We also consider this loss in our optimization:
+\textit{Domain Classification Loss.} To perform multi-domain image translation with a single discriminator, we employ an auxiliary classifier~\cite{odena2016conditional,choi2017stargan} on the top of the discriminator, and impose the domain classification loss when updating both the generator and discriminator.

 where $D_c(z_x|x)$ represents the probability distribution over the domain labels given by discriminator $D$. $D$ learns to classify~$x$ to its corresponding domain $z_x$. $D_c(z_y|G^t(x, z_y)$ denotes the domain classification for fake images.
 We minimize the domain classification loss to produce the image $G^t(x, z_y)$ that can be classified to the corresponding domain $z_y$.